NetComposer/nksip/doc/plugins/registrar.md

     end.
 ```

-Using this example, when a new request arrives at our proxy for domain <<"nksip">> and having an user, will be forked to all registered contacts, launching in parallel contacts having the same 'q' value.
+Using this example, when a new request arrives at our proxy for domain 'nksip' and having an user, will be forked to all registered contacts, launching in parallel contacts having the same 'q' value.

 ### qfind/4